 From the Gibb River, we easily reach Mitchell River in a day.
 Along the way the road gets progressively worse but we are still encountering nothing worse than corrugations and a few rocks, so have been making good time.

 Just before lunch we turn off the Kalumburu Road and onto the Mitchell River Road.
 It’s now mostly one lane and the corrugations are interspersed by areas of rock.
 Still Kaylee’s driveway, at home in Wandiligong, is much worse.

-At lunch-time we stop at Munurru, a beautiful spot on the Prince Edward River, just 7 kilometres from the turn off at the junction of the Kulumburu and Mitchell River roads and decide we will spend a couple of days here on the way back.
+At lunch-time we stop at Munurru, a beautiful spot on the Prince Edward River, just 7 kilometres from the turn off at the junction of the Kalumburu and Mitchell River roads.
+We decide we will spend a couple of days here on the way back.
 In the interim we just have a swim and quick lunch.

-On arriving at Mitchell River tired, dusty and beaten up by corrugations we cannot decide how to park the vehicle.
-Roger simply wants to face it due north.
+On arriving at Mitchell River, tired, dusty and beaten up by corrugations, we cannot decide how to park the vehicle.
+Roger simply wants to face it due north, as always.
 Jill is worried about being too close to the neighbours and I want to ensure that the external light on the car faces the proposed cooking area.
-Since all of these things are mutually exclusive we end up moving the vehicle at least four times, by which time neighbouring campers are throwing things at us, Kaylee wants to kill us all and the vehicle ends up almost exactly as it started.
+Since all of these things are mutually exclusive we end up moving the vehicle at least four times.
+By this time neighbouring campers are throwing things at us, Kaylee wants to kill us all and the vehicle ends up almost exactly as it started.
 Much like last time.
 Don’t they say the definition of stupidity is repeating the same mistakes and expecting a different outcome?